 Cellular phone usage in the school or health care facilities can be potentially dangerous, distracting and non-productive.

-Wireless phones are to remain in the "OFF" position during school/clinical hours.
-Wireless phone usage is acceptable during scheduled breaks and lunch.
+Wireless phones are to remain in the "VIBRATE" position during school/clinical hours.
+Wireless phone usage is acceptable during scheduled breaks and lunch, or to look up materials such as medications, diagrams, etc.